kokepizza/studio-template/README.md

 /schemas       # All content schemas: categories, projects, services, settings, SEO /documents     # The schemas that appear in the sidebar.
-/objects       # Personalized schemas for translation,SEO and other.
+/objects       # Personalized schemas for translation, SEO and other.

 ## 🔌 Extending the Studio